Relative p-adic Hodge theory: Foundations: Relative Robba rings

 in which the solid arrows are base extensions and the dashed arrow is the one provided by Theorem~\ref{T:mixed lift ring}.
 In particular, each of these is a tensor equivalence. \end{cor} \begin{proof} The commutativity comes from Lemma~\ref{L:stable residue2}.
 The dashed arrow is a tensor equivalence by Theorem~\ref{T:mixed lift ring}, while the vertical arrow is an equivalence by Proposition~\ref{P:perfect henselian}. \end{proof}

-\begin{remark} Note that Lemma~\ref{L:stable residue2} provides an alternate proof of Lemma~\ref{L:lift finite etale perfectoid} (and even Lemma~\ref{L:transfer degree}) by tracing along the solid arrows rather than the dashed arrow.
-This refinement makes it possible to study the effect of Frobenius on the perfectoid correspondence, leading to the almost purity theorem (Theorem~\ref{T:almost purity}).

-In fact, it should be possible to give an alternate proof of Theorem~\ref{T:mixed lift ring} by directly establishing essential surjectivity of $\FEt(\tilde{\calR}^{\inte,r}_R) \to \FEt(A)$ using lifting arguments for smooth algebras, as in the work of Elkik \cite{elkik} and Arabia \cite{arabia}.
-Thanks to Arthur Ogus for this suggestion. \end{remark}
+\begin{remark} Corollary~\ref{C:refine perfectoid correspondence} makes it possible to study the effect of Frobenius on the perfectoid correspondence, leading to the almost purity theorem (Theorem~\ref{T:almost purity}).
+Arthur Ogus has asked about an alternate approach to Theorem~\ref{T:mixed lift ring} obtained by directly establishing essential surjectivity of $\FEt(\tilde{\calR}^{\inte,r}_R) \to \FEt(A)$ using lifting arguments for smooth algebras, as in the work of Elkik \cite{elkik} and Arabia \cite{arabia}; however, it is not immediately clear how to obtain $\varphi^{-1}$-equivariance in such an approach. \end{remark}